-Nokia CEO teases that the company is "planning a lot of exciting things with Verizon"Alex Wagner - Deputy Managing Editor, News Desk
+Nokia CEO teases that the company is "planning a lot of exciting things with Verizon"Alex Wagner - Editorial Director of News and Content

 Earlier this year, a Nokia executive likely got several Windows Phone fans excited when he said that at least one of his company's handsets would soon be hitting Verizon.
 Fast-forward to now and Verizon is indeed offering a Nokia handset known as the Lumia 822, a mid-range model that may be a bit of a bummer for folks that were hoping for a high-end, 920-like model.
 Those folks shouldn't give up their dream for a flagship unit quite yet, though, as Nokia CEO Stephen Elop recently teased in an interview with CNET that Nokia is "planning a lot of exciting things with Verizon."
 That comment came shortly after Elop said that "there might be a similar hero exercise with a different operator" while discussing the Lumia 920's AT&T exclusivity.